rorzen/owncloud-install-and-configure/index.md

 'dbname' => 'owncloud',
 ```

-11. Defines the name of the ownCloud database, which is set during installation.
+10. Defines the ownCloud database name, which is set during installation.
 ```
 'dbuser' => '',
 ```

-12. Defines the user that ownCloud uses to write to the database.
+11. Defines the user that ownCloud uses to write to the database.
 This must be unique across ownCloud instances using the same SQL database.
 ```
 'dbpassword' => '',
 ```

-13. Defines the password for the database user, which is set up during installation.
+12. Defines the password for the database user, which is set up during installation.
 ```
 'dbtableprefix' => '',
 ```

-14. Prefix for the ownCloud tables in the database.
+13. Prefix for the ownCloud tables in the database.
 ```
 'installed' => false,
 ```

-15. Indicates whether the ownCloud instance was installed successfully; true indicates a successful installation, and false indicates an unsuccessful installation.
+14. Indicates whether the ownCloud instance was installed successfully; true indicates a successful installation, and false indicates an unsuccessful installation.

 ### Default config.php example